forestgrape/coronavirus/2_biological/viruses.md

 ## Tropism of Viruses

+> Explorative section.
+The term tropism is used here to denote the growth of virus entities which is slightly different and more general than used in literature.

-In virology, tropism is mostly used when viruses replicate well in some cells or tissues (notes on [tropism usage](./life-forms.md#tropism-in-virology) in the chapter life form chapter).
-On this page, viral tropism is defined as follows:
+In literature, tropism is mostly used when viruses replicate well in some cells or tissues (general notes on [tropism](./life-forms.md#tropism-in-virology) in the chapter life form chapter).
+On this page, viral tropism is used as follows:

 ###### Virus Tropism
 > A virus *has a tropism* for an object or a location if it is frequently infects an object.
-The tropism for a cell is called [Cell Tropism](#cell-tropism) and accordingly for tissues/organs [Tissue Tropism](#apical-side-tropism).
+The tropism for a cell is called [Cell Tropism](#cell-tropism) and for tissues/organs [Tissue Tropism](#apical-side-tropism).

-> For animals one speaks usually of hosts and not animal tropism.

-Examples:
-* Cells which are frequently [infected](#infected-cell).
-* Tissues, organs or organisms that support the growth of virus entities or are influenced by infections by the virus.

-Tropism describes how virus entities growth, where the [virus entity](#virus-entity) consists of the infected cells in an organism i.e. when the population of viruses is viewed as a [virus entity](viruses.md#virus-entity) tropism denotes the growth preferences of a virus entity.

 ###### Cell Tropism
 > A virus has a *tropism* for a certain cell type if these cell are readily infected.

+Usually viruses within an organisms can't be considered as independent which gives rise to the [concept of virus entities](#virus-entities).

+### Tropism of Virus Entities
+Tropism describes how virus entities growth, where the [virus entity](#virus-entity) consists of the infected cells in an organism i.e. when the population of viruses is viewed as a [virus entity](viruses.md#virus-entity) tropism denotes the growth preferences of a virus entity.

 ###### Tissue Tropism
 > *Tissue tropism* denotes tissues which are frequently by a virus [entity].

+So tropism denotes how virus entities growth within an organisms.
+Going on level up to determine which organisms are infected under which circumstances is discussed in [Habitats](#habitats).

 ## Habitats

-[in rework]
+> Explorative section.
+The term virus habitat is to my knowledge not common in literature.

-As outlined in the chapter [behavior of viruses](#behavior-of-viruses) there are a variety of conditions for a virus to start to metabolism and even more too successfully replicate.
-Environments satisfying the behavior constraints for replication and frequently reached by viruses, form a place of living.
-These places are called habitats.
+The [behavior of viruses](#behavior-of-viruses) describes *how viruses behave* under different circumstances, the [tropism of viruses](#tropism-of-viruses) *how a virus entities growths* within a host, habitats denotes the locations *where viruses live*.
+Environments satisfying the behavior and tropism constraints and additionally are frequently reached by virus entities, form a place of living or habitat.

 > ###### Habitat
 > The *Habitat* of a virus are the locations which are frequently infected.
 The locations can be cells, tissues, organs, life forms or groups of life forms.